 6. Rest (5 minutes).
 Quietly recognize the symphony of sensations flowing in and around you.
 Practice naming what you feel and sense.
 Chances are you’ll feel awake and alive from head to toe.

-Drive: Drive Yourself Calm, Not Crazy
+5) Mindful Driving: Drive Yourself Calm, Not Crazy

 There’s nothing like heavy traffic and impatient drivers to trigger the “fight or flight” response.
 That’s why road rage erupts and stress levels soar, while reason is overrun.
 The worse the traffic, the worse the stress.
 Los Angeles, where I live, has some of the worst traffic around, and some of the most unserene drivers.
 Emotions run high, tempers flare, tires squeal.